Semernitskaya/CV/cv_eng.md

 for clients data from different legacy banks systems (the approximate quantity is 1 billion clients).
 Integration with other banks services using MQ and Kafka.
 Secondary processing data, that already exists in database by different business scenarios
+**Primary responsibilities:**
-**Primary responsibilities:**  optimize execution time of uploading (multi-thread execution, optimization of algorithms, working with DB and queues), working as a solution architect for some business tasks, management of the team of 3-4 developers and one QA, code-reviews, organisation of load testing using JMeter.
-Taking part in DevOps activities: configure Splunk monitoring for application, configure CI server pipeline
+* optimize execution time of processing (multi-thread execution, optimization of algorithms, working with DB and queues),
+* working as a solution architect for some business tasks
+* management of the team of 3-4 developers and one QA: code-reviews, knowledge sharing, tasks discussions
+* organisation of load testing using JMeter
+* taking part in DevOps activities: configure Splunk monitoring for application, configure CI server pipeline
 #### Searching for households
 **Role:** Senior java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit, DB2
 **Description:** Web-application is designed for building households (i.e. connected components from pairs of cliens) with calculating and saving statistics (the approximate quantity is 30 millions pairs of clients)
+**Primary responsibilities:**
-**Primary responsibilities:** implement algorithm for looking for connected components from pairs of clients and optimize it by memory usage and execution time
+* implement algorithm for looking for connected components from pairs of clients
+* optimize algorithm by memory usage and execution time
 #### Searching for duplicates of clients
 **Role:** Java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit
 **Description:** Application is designed for searching for duplicates clients inside big amount of data with usage of different duplicates scenarios
+**Primary responsibilities:**
-**Primary responsibilities:** Refactoring and adding new features to big legacy code base, improvement of working with DB (using of indexes, stored procedures), calculations of hashes and scenarios for searching duplicates of clients
+* refactoring and adding new features to big legacy code base (e.g. calculations of hashes and scenarios for searching duplicates of clients)
+* improvement of working with DB (using of indexes, stored procedures)
 #### C2C Credit System for individuals
 **Role:** Java developer, teamlead
 **Core technologies:**  Struts, EJB, Hibernate, JSP, Maven, TomEE